“Guys, remember when we said we’d never drink booze and then when we started, after that we told that we’d never smoke weed? Shit, look at us now.”

 “Come on guys, I wanted to spend more time with you, I can always buy another ticket.”

 “No you can’t, and you know it Kev!”
 Rich got angry at him

 “Chill out man, it’s just a-“

-The blasting sound from the sky above us kicked us off our feet.
-Our bodies shivered from the loud sound, and our head twisted towards the sky.
-Curiously we looked in the dark vast space of the sky and watch the plane on which Kev suppose to be, going up in flames.
-We watched how it began descending down, spiraling in the air as it was going down.
-The horrifying sigh how burning winged transport was now falling down.
-All those death which now seemed inevitable.
-It was the feeling in our stomachs that connected us now; the belief in Kev that he was alive with us now.
+The blasting sound from the sky kicked us off our feet.
+Our bodies shivered from the loud sound, and our heads turned towards the sky.
+We looked into the dark, vast space and watched how Kevs plane goes up in flames.
+We saw it going down.
+Spiraling in the air and diving towards the ground.
+The horrifying sight of burning winged beast falling.
+All those deaths seemed inevitable now.
+It was the feeling in our stomachs that connected us now.
+The belief that Kev is alive with us now.